jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 ## Release team roles

+To cover all situations, ideally each lead role in a release should have at least two people.

 ### Shared Responsibilities

 These are tasks and responsibilities that may be documented for specific roles below but can be taken on by anyone throughout the release cycle.